 To help ensure that the flowers arrive on time, I strongly recommend that you ask your florist to deliver the personal flowers sixty minutes before I'm scheduled to arrive at your Getting Ready location.

 Even if you have a great florist, and even if you're convinced that this won't be an issue at your wedding, taking this extra precaution regarding flower delivery is one of the most important things you can do to ensure that we're able to stay on schedule during the early parts of your wedding day.

 Bouquet Size Matters

-At almost every wedding I photography brides complain about the weight of their bouquets.
-This is a real thing and something that shouldn't be ignored.
+At almost every wedding I photography brides complain about the weight and of their bouquets.
+This is a real issue and something that shouldn't be ignored.
 So unless you've always wanted a huge bouquet, I'd recommend that you ask your florist for a smaller, more manageable bouquet.

 In regards to flower choice, if you're planning a summer wedding, please try to select flowers that can handle high heat for extended periods of time.
 Although some flowers are incredibly beautiful when they are fresh, they can quickly wilt and brown in high heat.

 At one wedding I photographed, it was so hot that the florist refused to let the bride have her bouquet outside because she was afraid of it wilting too quickly.
 As you might imagine, this impacted my photography.